 Looks at ways to support students in understanding their own emotional make-up and their personal and professional selves.

-How your attachments affect your practice: quick guide Compassion fatigue and secondary trauma in human services
+How your attachment history affects your practice: quick quide

+Compassion fatigue, burnout and secondary trauma

 These guides consider what might be influencing practitioners' emotional responses to work and how to support them during difficulties.